ALEZ-DEV/Babylonia-terminal/README.md

 ## GUI Version

-The GUI version is now usable but not totally stable and lack of some functionnality, but you can try to [compile it](https://github.com/ALEZ-DEV/Babylonia-terminal/tree/master/babylonia_terminal_launcher) or installing it via [Flatpak](https://github.com/ALEZ-DEV/Babylonia-terminal/wiki/Installation#installing-via-flatpak)
+The GUI version is now usable but not totally stable lacks some functionality, but you can try to [compile it](https://github.com/ALEZ-DEV/Babylonia-terminal/tree/master/babylonia_terminal_launcher) or install it via [Flatpak](https://github.com/ALEZ-DEV/Babylonia-terminal/wiki/Installation#installing-via-flatpak)
 Be aware this version can have some bugs, don't hesitate to open an [issue](https://github.com/ALEZ-DEV/Babylonia-terminal/issues) if this happen!

 ## CLI Version

 To see how to use it, go to the [CLI specific](https://github.com/ALEZ-DEV/Babylonia-terminal/wiki/CLI-Specific) section of the [wiki](https://github.com/ALEZ-DEV/Babylonia-terminal/wiki)

-## Special thank
+## Special Thanks

-Thank to [krypt0nn](https://github.com/krypt0nn) to made the [wincompatlib](https://github.com/krypt0nn/wincompatlib) library!
+Thanks to [krypt0nn](https://github.com/krypt0nn) who made the [wincompatlib](https://github.com/krypt0nn/wincompatlib) library!